christian-transhumanism/site/src/mission-theological.md

 In a world where Christians often see science and technology as enemies of faith---**We believe that science and technology are part of the mission of Christ and of God**. *We as a community need to be able to share this understanding of the Christian story.*

 As an association, not a denomination, the CTA seeks to seeks to draw theological themes on which Christians can agree, and that reflect the interaction Christianity must have with Transhumanism in a manner that will be mutually beneficial.
-Our distinctive emphases:
+Our distinctive emphasis is on **The Image of God**, as understood through these lenses:

 1. The Creation Mandate
 2. The Imitation of Christ / Participation in Christ
 3. The Renewal of All Things

 ---

+## Transhumanism is about the Image of God

+At the 2019 Transvision conference in London, sociologist Steve Fuller declared that "Transhumanism is about the Image of God".
+For Christians, this connection makes sense, since we see our scientific and technological capacity as part of how we reflect God's own creative nature.
+We understand the image of God through these lenses:

 ## 1. The Creation Mandate